k-hagio/crash-pageowner/README.md

            (this option is available only on Linux 5.4, RHEL8.5 and later.)
-       -p  address argument is a physical address. address  a kernel virtual address by default, a physical address with -p.
+       -p  address argument is a physical address. address  a kernel virtual address by default, a physical address with -p. count  number of pages to display for -l and -L option.

 EXAMPLES
   Dump the page owner information of a specified page address: